pictoune/AnkiLingoFlash/README.md

 ### For Users

-Visit the [installation page](https://ankilingoflash.com/installation.html) for step-by-step instructions on installing AnkiLingoFlash for Chrome or Firefox.
-Edge support is coming soon!
+Visit the [installation page](https://ankilingoflash.com/installation.html) for step-by-step instructions on installing AnkiLingoFlash for Chrome, Edge or Firefox.

 ### For Developers